Proryanator/neural-knight/Assets/README.md

 ## Game Mechanics ##
 Put information in here on how CURRENT game mechanics work.
 As new mechanics are added, do update this.

+### Player ###
+<b>Movement:</b>
+    You always face the direction of the mouse, and you fire in that direction too.
+    Your legs face either your facing direction, or make you 'walk backwards' based on your current movement.

+Shooting:
+    Player shots will damage enemies, and will disappear on good data contact + hitting walls.
+Shots also have a set lifetime that will fade at some point and die off.

 ### Maps ###
 Maps will be a big part of this game.
 Let's add how maps will work, and how new ones will be made.